 Foster community within the Latino population and its allies at Saint Ignatius College Preparatory.
 Create a support network for members and their families.
 Encourage celebration and knowledge about Latino culture, history, and experiences at Saint Ignatius.

-Moderator: Ms. Ana Hernandez, and Ms. Yolanda Medina Zevas
+Moderators: Ms. Maricel Hernandez and Ms. Yolanda Medina Zevas

 Mission Statement: BSU exists to Show students of color that they are not on the outside looking in and can make a difference in what goes on around them.
 Members of BSU strive to learn and teach the St. Ignatius community about the richness of African-American culture, past and present.

-Moderator: Mr. Chris Delaney & Mr. Darius White
+Moderators: Mr. Chris Delaney and Mr. Darius White

 The Saint Ignatius Block Club is an organization for student-athletes at Saint Ignatius College Preparatory.
 The role of the Block Club is to provide service to the school Administration and the Athletic Department.
 Members may be called upon to give their time both during school and at after-school activities.
 The Saint Ignatius Block Club is also a fraternity for athletes, sponsoring social events for the club and for the entire student body and offering the services of its members to groups outside the student body, for example, the Fathers’ Club, the Ignatian Guild, etc.